Mixing LSMC and PDE Methods to Price Bermudan Options

 Assume we have $L$ independent simulations of $v_t$ on $[0,T]$, denoted $\{(v^{(l)}_t)\}_{l=0}^L$, with $N^{v}_l$ paths where $N^{v}_{l} > N^{v}_{l+1}$.
 Also, let $P_{n}^{(j,l)}(S)$ denote the numerical solution of the conditional PDE on the $j$th path with grid resolutions $N^{\calS}_{l}$, in each dimension, over $[t_n,t_{n+1}]$ where $N^{\calS}_l < N^{\calS}_{l+1}$.

 Using the usual multi-level MC appoach, we may write

 where each of $P^{j,l}_n(S)$ is interpolated to have a resolution that matches the grid at level $L$.

-This approach allows us to solve the PDE a low number of times at a fine resolution and many times on a very coarse resolution which can significantly reduces the algorithm's computational costs.
 A na\"ive implementation may end up carrying out many thousands of interpolations when computing (\ref{eqn:MLMCcoeff}), and also when generating terminal conditions for the PDEs.
 Our pseudo-code description (Algorithm \ref{alg:MLMC} in \ref{app:algstate}) shows how to keep the total number of interpolations to a minimum.